-Ancient Dreros (or Driros) was built on the Mount Kadistos, next to the current church of St. Anthony, 2km northeast of Neapolis town.
-The town was inhabited by Eteocretans and Dorians (who arrived in Crete in 1100BC) and flourished in the Classical - Hellenistic Period.
+Ancient Dreros (or Driros) was built on the mount Kadistos, next to the current church of Saint Anthony, 2km northeast of Neapolis town.
+The town was inhabited by Eteocretans and Dorians, who arrived in Crete in 1100BC, and flourished in the Classical - Hellenistic Period.

-Dreros seems to have minted coins depicting the head of Athena and the letters DR (ΔΡ).
+Dreros seems to have minted coins depicting the head of Athena and the letters ΔΡ.
 The town was destroyed by civil war that began in 220BC and resulted in its decline.